The Faculty of Education offer a number of Work Integrated Learning (WIL) through UC's Professional Experience Program.

 The self-paced course is completed in modules and can be accessed at the ASCIA website.

-Further information on anaphylaxis training is available on the NSW Department of Education site located here.
+Further information on anaphylaxis training is available on the NSW Department of Education website.

 For administrative information on professional experience, pre-service teachers (PSTs) should first of all read all the documentation on this page.